tc39/notes/meetings/2017-07/jul-27.md

 ## Agenda review

-LBR: (shows agenda to discuss what we are doing the rest of the day)
+LEO: (shows agenda to discuss what we are doing the rest of the day)

-LBR: we have time constraints, e.g., Ron won't be able to join us at the next meeting. similarly, Gabriel Isenberg also won't be available.
+LEO: we have time constraints, e.g., Ron won't be able to join us at the next meeting. similarly, Gabriel Isenberg also won't be available.

 WH: Is there a particular technical reason to defer, or are you just doing it to yield time?